 You are still being targeted and fending off random attacks, whether actively or in the form of mental tapes replaying in your head.
 What we are talking about is a matter of focus, not denial, and is not to be used as a comparison to others.
 Comparing your situation to someone else is the poorest way to try to “stay positive” because your reality is your reality.
 Yes, your neighbour may have cancer and you’re healthy, but it doesn’t lessen your experience.
 A few techniques I’ve found for staying positively focused are:

 #1 Acknowledge Yourself For Everything You Have Survived So Far

 It’s much easier to say, “Yeah, but…(I’m broke, I have PTSD, I’m homeless, I’m unemployed) and continue doing the abuser’s job for him/her.
 But the power of focus can help you put the “Yeah, but…” at the other end of the sentence.
 As in, “I’m unemployed.
 Yeah, but, I have some great experience and skills in this so there’s a job for me.
 I just have to find it.”

-One of the things I did recently was commit myself to regular exercise.
-I made it so easy that I can’t skip it (a great walk in the woods with my favorite music on some Bluetooth headphones) and I celebrate myself every single time I do it.
+One of the things I did recently, was to commit myself to regular exercise.
+I made it so easy that I can’t skip it (a great walk in the woods with my favourite music on some Bluetooth headphones) and I celebrate myself every single time I do it.
 That way, it has gotten easier and easier to incorporate into my routine.

 #3 Date Yourself